United Front: System Safety Plan Course

 In plain English: your mind, body, emotions, headmates, symptoms, etc. all telegraph signs that you’re under stress, and that your symptoms are getting worse.
 Being tapped into that sensory equipment is like having a heads-up-display.
 “Heads up!
 There’s an issue!”
 At that point you have the opportunity to get to it quickly while things are not so bad, rather than waiting for all the little things (pests, minor malfunctions, little aches and pains, annoyances) to turn into big things (clue-by-fours, dysfunctions, flare-ups, debilitating pain) or even worse.

 One aspect of becoming more functional, or “Recovery” as it’s called in some portions of the health and activism community, is to catch your minor issues before the moderate reactions kick in, and definitely before the really bad reactions.
-By tracking and noticing the minor things, y’all can develop a plan for how to take care of them before they get worse and y’all you can learn to be more *proactive* about your wellness [cross-ref proactive].
+By tracking and noticing the minor things, y’all can develop a plan for how to take care of them before they get worse and y’all you can learn to be more *proactive* about your wellness.

 Many plurals, mostly those with trauma but certainly not limited to us, are not hooked up so well with our sensory equipment.
-We Crisses have deliberately interfaced with our body but only after decades of having a pretty good relationship with our body did we realize it’s part of our system and that it’s our life support system and we need to take even better care to listen to it and care for it.
+We Crisses have deliberately interfaced with our body but only after decades of having a pretty good relationship with our body did we realize it’s part of our system.
+It’s our life support system and we need to take even better care to listen to it and care for it.
 Now we’re extending the same compassion and care to our body that we do our headmates.
 We do wish we had come to this realization much sooner, but better now than later.
 We realize we’d been taking pretty good care of our body or at least listening to it for a long time.
 We will do better in the future starting now.

 Maybe you already have ways to tell when things aren’t going well with your ship or your external life, your internal fuctioning, and your headmate relationships.
 They’re potentially interrelated, or at least none of these things exist in a total vacuum — they affect each other.
 This is part of the principle of AISOAVV.